 Study Type: Causal Impact Analysis

-The study's objective was to examine the impact of the Growing Financial Wellness in South Dakota program on financial knowledge and behaviors.
-The study used an interrupted time series design.…Study Type: Causal Impact Analysis
+The study’s objective was to examine the impact of the Asset Formation Initiative’s financial education program on financial behaviors.
+The study used an interrupted time series design to compare…Study Type: Causal Impact Analysis

 CLEAR Icon Key